sarul84/Prakrishta.Cqs.Data.Infrastructure/README.md

 ![Screenshot](CQS-QueryFlow.PNG)

-To add all implementation class at oneshot with scrutor
+To add all implementation class at oneshot using scrutor
 ```
 services.Scan(
       x =>